 Section 3.3 described the existing maritime technologies, which use the radio spectrum and indicated the bands in which they operate.
-Whilst there is some on going consideration of variations to the technologies, which may be used, all such variations take, as their base assumption, the on going use of existing spectrum allocations.
+Whilst there is consideration of variations to the technologies which may be used, all such variations take, as their base assumption, the ongoing use of existing spectrum allocations.
 These variations may give rise to a need to change the channelization within certain bands.

 Please refer to the table in Annex A for system details, Annex B for maritime spectrum allocations and Annex D for specific ITU technical characteristics associated with the systems described in section 3.3 and 3.4.